-8.11 The council will provide an interpreter service as required at any review hearing.

-8.12 The council will provide facilities for people with disablities as required to ensure that they can attend review hearings.

-8.13 The licensing authority will give comprehensive written reasons for any decision taken.
+- 8.11 The council will provide an interpreter service as required at any review hearing. - 8.12 The council will provide facilities for people with disabilities as required to ensure that they can attend review hearings. - 8.13 The licensing authority will give comprehensive written reasons for any decision taken.
 On making finding of facts and giving reasons, the licensing authority will ensure that it addresses the standard and burden of proof that it has adopted.
 The reasons will also address the extent to which the decision has been made in accordance with the licensing authority's statement of policy.
-The written reasons will be provided to all relevant parties attending a review hearing, in accordance with the timescales provided by statute or regulation, or within a reasonable time taking into account the parties right to lodge an appeal with the magistrates court under Schedule 5 of the 2003 Act.
+The written reasons will be provided to all relevant parties attending a review hearing, in accordance with the timescales provided by statute or regulation, or within a reasonable time taking into account the parties' right to lodge an appeal with the Magistrates Court under Schedule 5 of the 2003 Act.

-9 Personal licences
+9.0 Personal Licences

-9.1 The licensing authority will grant a licence to an applicant provided that the application complies with the relevant statutory criteria set out in the act, and supporting regulations as issued by the Secretary of State.

-9.2 An applicant for a personal licence must give a copy of the application to the chief officer of police for the licensing area, within 48 hours of making the application.
-The police may raise an objection to the application if they are satisfied, having regard to the applicant's conviction for any relevant offence or foreign offence, that the circumstances of the case are such that to grant a licence would undermine the licensing objectives as promoted by the licensing authority.

-9.3 If the police raise an objection within the appropriate statutory timescales of them receiving an application, the licensing authority will arrange a hearing to determine the said application.

-9.4 If the police do not object to the grant of the licence the licensing authority must grant a personal licence if it appears that the applicant is:

-- (a) 18 or over; - (b) he or she possesses a licensing qualification or is a person of prescribed description - (c) no personal licence held by him or her has been forfeited in the period of five years ending with the day the application was made, and - (d) he or she has not been convicted of any foreign offence or relevant offence.
+- 9.1 The licensing authority will grant a licence to an applicant provided that the application complies with the relevant statutory criteria set out in the Act, and supporting regulations as issued by the Secretary of State. - 9.2 The licensing authority is however, under a duty to notify West Midlands Police if an applicant has a relevant or foreign offence.
+The police may raise an objection to the application if they are satisfied, having regard to the applicant's conviction for any relevant offence or foreign offence, that the circumstances of the case are such that to grant a licence would undermine the licensing objectives as promoted by the licensing authority. - 9.3 If the Police raise an objection within the statutory timescale of them being notified by the licensing authority that the applicant has a relevant or foreign offence, the licensing authority will arrange a hearing to determine the application. - 9.4 The licensing authority must grant a personal licence if it appears that the applicant is: - (a) 18 or over; - (b) they possess a licensing qualification or is a person of prescribed description - (c) no personal licence held by them has been forfeited in the period of five years ending with the day the application was made, and

-9.5 The personal licence holder must inform the licensing authority immediately if they are convicted of any relevant offence as defined by the act.

-9.6 Where a personal licence holder is convicted by a court for a relevant offence, the court will advise the licensing authority accordingly.
-On receipt of such notification the licensing authority will contact the holder and request his or her licence so that necessary action can be taken.
+- (d) they have not been convicted of any relevant or foreign offence. - 9.5 The Personal Licence holder must inform the licensing authority immediately if they are convicted of any relevant/foreign offence as defined by the Act. - 9.6 Where a personal licence holder is convicted by a court for a relevant offence, the court will advise the licensing authority accordingly.
+On receipt of such notification the licensing authority will contact the holder and request their licence so that the necessary action can be taken.
 The holder must produce the licence to the licensing authority within 14 days.
 If the licence is declared forfeit it will be retained by the licensing authority.

-10 Premises licence
+10.0 Premises Licences